Shazwazza/UmbracoIdentity/README.md

 This project is built against .Net 4.5.1

 ## Installation

 First, read the minimum requirements above as you might need to enable the work around.

 ### Nuget

+The Nuget package targets .Net 4.5.1 ONLY, if you are not running 4.5.1 it will not work.

+*NOTE: When targetting ASP.Net 'Web sites' even when the target framework in the web.config is specified to be 4.5.1 I haven't had much success with Nuget installing correctly, so it's best to stick with Web Applications.*

 NOTE: This is **NOT** active yet!!!! coming soon..........